top of page

 For dancers, musicians, actors, singers and professional athletes, our bodies are an essential component to our craft.
 The Alexander Technique fine tunes our awareness which supports the demands of technical training, frees expression in performance and provides longevity by caring for the body.

 For people who sit and or stand for long periods, or use repetitive actions, the Alexander Technique is an excellent resource in identifying unconscious stress patterns that create pain and discomfort.
-Lessons in the Alexander Technique re-pattern the way in which one uses the body.

-"The Alexander skills you taught me have been helpful in an unexpected way.
+The Alexander skills you taught me have been helpful in an unexpected way.
 About six months ago I developed swelling and pain in my ankles and feet.
 I'm less uncomfortable now, thanks to anti-inflammatory drugs, though the cause of the problem is undiagnosed.The pain and swelling made me walk awkwardly, and it occurred to me that I was at risk of getting habituated to walking more and more awkwardly and so causing myself more and more harm.

 I used the Alexander skills you taught me to minimize the awkwardness to what was necessary to accommodate the pain and swelling and to keep more awkwardness from building on it.
 Another benefit: the medical problem weakened me generally, and using Alexander skills conserved my remaining strength.
 Two important helps I didn't anticipate when I was taking lessons.

-Thanks again for your excellent instruction."
+Thanks again for your excellent instruction.

 Bill Rife

-"I rarely suffer anything like the discomfort or pain I had when I first came to see you.
+I rarely suffer anything like the discomfort or pain I had when I first came to see you.

 I am still playing baseball, pitching, and still reasonably effective, even though the league has lowered the minimum age to 25 and I am not getting any younger.